Q: What is mediation?

 A: Very little.
-The mediator may tell the judge whether the mediation occurred or has terminated, whether a settlement was reached, and what parties attended.
-Beyond these points, a mediator cannot report, analyze or make findings or recommendations to a court or judge.
+The mediator may tell the judge whether the mediation occurred or has terminated, whether a settlement was reached, and who attended.
+Beyond those points, a mediator cannot report, analyze, evaluate or make findings or recommendations to a court or judge.

 Q: Should I bring witnesses and exhibits to the mediation?

 A: No. Mediation is not like a trial or arbitration.
 While the attorneys, parties, and the mediator will discuss the many aspects and specifics of the case, there are no witnesses, no testimony, no exhibits, no objections, no cross- examination, and no arguments.
-You may, however, bring relevant documents that may help to further explain, clarify or update the factual situation from your perspective.
+You may, however, bring documents that you believe may help to further explain, clarify or update the factual situation from your perspective.

 Q: Will I be expected to testify?

 A: No. Mediation is not like a trial.
-Rather, through the mediation process, parties participate directly in the discussions and make decisions about how to proceed and whether or not to reach a settlement, and if so, what exactly that is.
+Rather, through the mediation process, parties participate directly in the discussions and make decisions about how to proceed, whether or not to reach a settlement, and if so, what exactly that is.

 Q: Can the mediator tell me what my case is worth?